 Similarly, no advertising your own establishment/service please.
 And no dissing the competition either.
 This doesn’t mean that you can’t comment if you’re the owner of a place (particularly the one being written about) but please refrain from advertising your own place.

 Finally, please refrain from passing off large extracts from your own blog posts as comments.
 Short quotes (preferable framed as such) are fine.
+Similarly, don’t post links to tweets or Facebook posts, just say what you have to say in the comment.

 I go to great lengths to ensure that everything I publish is factually correct.
 If you spot what you believe to be an error, I would prefer it if you could e-mail me, but failing that, please mention it in a comment and I will do my best to correct it.